morris/cps1/README.md

 // 6.2
 // Not a CPS1 function
-// Violates 2.5.: Number of arguments is not constant, no such N
+// Violates 2.5.: Number of callback arguments is not constant, no such N
 // Violates 2.3.: Callback cannot be omitted function func( one, two, callback ) {

-	callback( null, one );
+	if ( !two ) callback( null, one );
-	callback( null, one, two );
+	else callback( null, one, two );

 }